pulumi/terraform-provider-aws/website/docs/d/s3control_multi_region_access_point.html.markdown

 The following arguments are supported:

 * `account_id` - (Optional) The AWS account ID of the S3 Multi-Region Access Point.
-Defaults to automatically determined account ID of the Terraform AWS provider.
+Defaults to automatically determined account ID of the AWS provider.
 * `name` - (Required) The name of the Multi-Region Access Point.

 ## Attributes Reference